Preserving Your Workers’ Compensation Claim

 Pursue Further Appeals

 If your claim is denied at trial, is that it?
 No. In New York State, you have the right to appeal a judge’s decision to the Appellate division and beyond should it be necessary.
 A workers’ compensation attorney can advise you the merits of the appeal and what is really involved.
-There is a very short time period to appeal at this point.
+There is a very short time period to appeal at this point, due to statute of limitations regarding Workers’ Compensation claims in New York.